 It is the first CPU of Intel (Budget Procesor) that we are adding to our list.
 Intel’s processors are famous for providing top-notch performance.
 The product has got the third position on our list, and undoubtedly it is one of the best CPUs for high-quality video editing.
 The CPU is an amazon choice product, and it has got thousands of positive ratings and reviews on Amazon.

 The best thing about this unlocked processor is its high clocking speed.
 The clocking speed of the CPU is 5.0.
-There are very few CPUs in the market that have 5.0 base clocking speed.
+There are very few CPUs in the market that have a 5.0 base clocking speed.
 The eight cores and sixteen threads of the CPU help in faster encoding, decoding, and rendering, the storage of the CPU is enough to run and install all the premium video editing applications.

 16 MB of cache speed, reliable FPS speed, and Intel UHD and 4.0 PCIe all come together and give the best video editing performance.
 The CPU is best for single-core performance.